MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/configure-the-soap-action-for-the-sap-system.md

          This approach provides greater flexibility in terms of specifying a set of actions and hence enabling messages belonging to different action types to flow through the same port.

          The format for the SOAP action is different for each operation.
-For more information about action format for each operation, see individual topics under [Technical reference](../../adapters-and-accelerators/adapter-sap/technical-reference-for-the-sap-adapter.md).
+For more information about action format for each operation, see [Messages and message schemas](messages-and-message-schemas-for-biztalk-adapter-for-mysap-business-suite.md).

 ### Enter a SOAP action for the WCF-SAP port